 This policy applies to anyone on the property of Wesleyan University and anyone present at Wesleyan-sponsored programs or events.
-This policy extends to off-campus violations by both students and employees in limited circumstances, as outlined by Clery Act.
+This policy extends to off-campus violations by both students and employees in limited circumstances.

-Relationships revised January, 2018
+Relationships (revised spring 2018)

-General statement regarding relationships by persons in authority: Wesleyan University is committed to maintaining learning and work environments as free as possible from conflicts of interest, exploitation, and favoritism.
+General statement regarding relationships by persons in authority:

+Wesleyan University is committed to maintaining learning and work environments as free as possible from conflicts of interest, exploitation, and favoritism.
 Where a party uses a position of authority to induce another person to enter into an amorous, sexual, or intimate relationship, the harm both to that person and to the institution is clear.